 1. Adding the ability for Authors to add and edit Posts

-2. How to add form validation to views through using Sequent Command Validation
+2. How to add form validation to views using Sequent Command Validation

 3. Mapping errors to views using rescue Sequent::Core::CommandNotValid